agile-students-fall2025/2-git-practice-susan-t/README.md

 ## Comment by *nadsb26*

 I really like how this article highlights the shift from standardized education to more **personalized, adaptive learning**.
 It shows how software development doesn’t just make learning accessible, but also engaging and inclusive.
 As someone studying computer science, I find this inspiring because it reinforces how our field can directly improve the way people learn and grow.

+## Comment by ***ryt2004***

+It is uplifting to read about the ways in which technological advancements can and are improving early education, especially during a time when there is so much noise surrounding the literacy crisis and how children are lacking the dexterity to use writing implements with the increasing number of touch screens.
+These setbacks are still imperative to highlight, but it's encouraging to hear that it's not all negative.